 When people say “Buffalo”, they are usually referring to the eight counties of Western New York (Erie, Niagara, Genesee, Wyoming, Orleans, Chautauqua, Cattaraugus and Allegheny).
 There are so many things to do in Western New York that I cannot possibly list them all.
 I am once again concentrating on Erie and Niagara County, New York.
 At the end of this post I do list some popular area attractions outside these two counties under “other” (and it is growing every year!).
 If you have anything you would like to see added to this list for Western New York attractions, please leave a comment and I will update the list!

-• Buffalo Architecture – known worldwide for its world class architecture, Buffalo is an architectophile’s dream from Frank Lloyd Wright’s Fontana Boathouse to his Darwin Martin House along with the Richardson-Olmsted Complex (the old psych center) to Millionaire Row on Delaware Ave, there are hundreds of turn of the 20th century buildings to be viewed in Buffalo in the surrounding areas.
+● Buffalo Architecture – known worldwide for its world class architecture, Buffalo is an architectophile’s dream from Frank Lloyd Wright’s Fontana Boathouse to his Darwin Martin House along with the Preservationist Tours offered of Buffalo’s City Hall (with its great observation deck), the Richardson-Olmsted Complex (the old psych center) to Millionaire Row on Delaware Ave, there are hundreds of turn of the 20th century buildings to be viewed in Buffalo in the surrounding areas.
 If you are interested, the Hotel at the Lafayette has been recently restored at a cost of over 40 million dollars.
 Buffalo Architecture is so outstanding, the National Preservation Conference was held in the city in October 2011 to rave reviews!
 This is an excellent list of architecturally significant buildings in Buffalo and those that give indoor tours.

 – Arts & Culture

 – Artisan Market in the Winter Village at Canalside Thursday and Friday from 2:00-8:00, every Saturday from 11:00-5:00, and every Sunday from 12:00-6:00.